PTA

 Each manuscript description is accesible through a permalink (using the internal manuscript-ID): for example https://pta.bbaw.de/de/manuscripts/PTAMS00325; the versioned permalink reflects a specific state of publication, for example https://pta.bbaw.de/de/manuscripts/80476827/PTAMS00325.

-People mentioned in the editions are encoded and enriched by other sources as far as possible.
-This functionality is partially available.
+People and groups mentioned in the editions are encoded and enriched by other sources as far as possible.

 An Index of all annotated persons is provided.
-The description given is based on the following sources: TIPNR = Translators Individualised Proper Names with all References (see above), AW_III_5 = Athanasius Werke III 5, Verzeichnis der Personen (Berlin/Boston 2020), AvS = Annette von Stockhausen.
-CAVEAT: Not all text are (fully) annotated.
+The description given is based on the following sources: TIPNR = Translators Individualised Proper Names with all References (see above), AW_III_5 = Athanasius Werke III 5, Verzeichnis der Personen (Berlin/Boston 2020), AvS = Annette von Stockhausen, php = Philipp Pilhofer.
+CAVEAT: Not all texts are (fully) annotated, the status of the annotation of each text is shown in the Reader (and in the teiHeader of the XML file).

 Places

-As far as possible, places mentioned in the editions are encoded and enriched by data from the Pleiades-Gazetteer and the Translators Individualized Proper Names with all References list.
+As far as possible, places mentioned in the editions are encoded and enriched by data from the Pleiades-Gazetteer (using http://atlantides.org/downloads/pleiades/json/pleiades-places-20240613.json.gz) and the Translators Individualized Proper Names with all References (as of commit b83a3cf1 (31 May 2024)) list.

 An Index of all annotated places is provided.
 All places as well as the place selected are shown on a map; for this we make use of the Digital Atlas of the Roman Empire (DARE).
-CAVEAT: Not all text are (fully) annotated.
+CAVEAT: Not all texts are (fully) annotated, the status of the annotation of each text is shown in the Reader (and in the teiHeader of the XML file).

 Biblical quotes